-4. Enter a number in the in the field between the reminder type and unit of time drop down menus.
+4. Enter a number in the field between the reminder type and unit of time drop-down menus.
 This will number will determine when the reminder goes out in relation to the rest of the settings.

 Select a unit of time from the dropdown.
 This will determine when the reminder goes out in relation to the appointment.

 5. Select when you would like the reminder to go out in relation to the scheduled appointment, either before or after.

 In this example, we are sending out an email 1 day before the appointment.